cyocum/cyocum.github.io/_posts/2020-18-06-Triplestores-Onotologies-Reasoning.md

 The effect of all the foregoing is that if a URL is used with a predicate, a Triplestore that implements OWL 2 will _infer_ that the URL belongs to a particular class without further intervention from a user.
-Thus, using the turtle abbriveation `a` is often not necessary as the Triplestore will infer the type based on its use in the RDF.
+Thus, using the turtle abbreviation `a` is often not necessary as the Triplestore will infer the type based on its use in the RDF.
 This kind of inference is often called _reasoning_ and a system that implements the logical system of OWL 2 is called a _reasoner`_.
-There are several reasoners that are indepentent of a Triplestore and can be used without a storage system such as [Fact++](https://doi.org/10.1007/11814771_26), [HermiT](http://www.hermit-reasoner.com/), and Pellet (which happens
+There are several reasoners that are independent of a Triplestore and can be used without a storage system such as [Fact++](https://doi.org/10.1007/11814771_26), [HermiT](http://www.hermit-reasoner.com/), and Pellet (which happens